Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 You can easily do a Mulhacen hiking trip in a day, but for the adventure seeker, there are various refuges to stay at and wild camp opportunities to consider.

-You have several options for your Mulhacen hike and this is a guide for both a day hike and a two-day Mulhacen trekking experience.
-In addition, you will get tips about other alternative routes.
+You have several options for your Mulhacen hike and this is a guide for both a day hike and multiple two-day Mulhacen trekking experiences.
 Get ready for the best hike in Sierra Nevada.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.